mynodebtc/mynode_docs/docs/coinjoin/joinmarket.md

 ## General Usage

-Joinmarket is installed in myNode and must be run via the command line.
+Joinmarket is installed in MyNode and must be run via the command line.
 There are several Joinmarket scripts and configurations that can be utilized for various purposes, and it is important to fully understand the proper usage of each of them.
 Users are strongly urged to first read this [usage guide](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/USAGE.md).

-To get a myNode command line window you will need to open an SSH session from another computer.
+To get a MyNode command line window you will need to open an SSH session from another computer.

-Instructions for doing that while on the same network as your myNode can be found [here](https://mynodebtc.com/guide/debug_access_linux_terminal).
+Instructions for doing that while on the same network as your MyNode can be found [here](https://mynodebtc.com/guide/debug_access_linux_terminal).

 There are two ways to run JoinMarket - by using JoinMarket scripts directly or by using a minimal terminal interface provided by JoinInBox.

 ## Usage - JoinInBox

-Once you have opened a terminal window in your myNode, there is a convenient script for setting up and running JoinMarket.
+Once you have opened a terminal window in your MyNode, there is a convenient script for setting up and running JoinMarket.

 `sudo mynode-joininbox`